 I see it as having another custom field type - 'version'.

-#33 Updated by Go MAEDA about 2 years ago
+#33 Updated by Go MAEDA over 2 years ago

 - File version-type-custom-field.png added